isomerpages/ura-lkywcp/resources/features/_posts/2022-07-07-vienna-citizens.md

 ###### ![Danube River, Danube Island and New Danube](/images/features/2022/vienna-climate-change.jpg)**Left to right: Danube River, Danube Island and New Danube** © saiko3p/ Shutterstock.com

-What better way to improve the lives of youths than to involve them directly in the process?
+What better way to improve the lives of people than to involve them directly in the process?
 In 2019, Vienna hosted some 1,300 workshops with more than 22,500 youths and children to learn more about their interests, concerns, and needs.
 The city then used their feedback and suggestions to formulate its inaugural five-year Children and Youth Strategy1 that was launched in 2020.

 For example, the city committed to giving its young residents opportunities to plant trees and spend at least one day in nature each year as part of their classes so that they can learn more about the environment.
 It will also set up a free and anonymous service for youths to discuss their mental well-being with trained counsellors, install lower handles for children on public transport, and commit 1 million Euros (approximately 1.04 million USD) each year to projects led by and for the youngsters.